brefphp/bref/docs/README.md

 The matrix below provides an overview of the "maturity level" for common PHP applications.

 This maturity level is a vague metric, however it can be useful to anticipate the effort and the limitations to expect for each scenario.
-Be aware that a green note doesn't mean that Bref and Lambda are silver bullets for the use case.
+While a green note doesn't mean that Bref and Lambda are silver bullets for the use case (there are no silver bullets), a red note doesn't mean this is impossible or advised against.

 This matrix will be updated as Bref and AWS services evolve over time.